 When you land at the airport in Antigua, you have the option of renting a vehicle then and there, or taking a shuttle provided by your accommodations in Dickenson Bay and pick up your rental in town.

-View the following chart which shows the many different local vehicle rental agencies.
+Review this table which identifies the many different local vehicle rental agencies.

 |Hertz Heritage Quay||(268) 481-4400||Heritage Quay Terminal - St. John's|

 |Paradise Car Rental||(268) 462-9780||Rex Resorts Halcyon Cove - Dickenson Bay|

 |(268) 462-0766||Fort Road - St. John's|